-3.17 The Council complies with the financial management standards as setting out within the CIPFA Financial Management Code (FMC).
+- 3.17 The Council complies with the financial management standards as setting out within the CIPFA Financial Management Code (FMC).
 The Councils Financial Procurement Procedure Rules (FPPR's) provide the bedrock of the Councils financial governance, setting clear principles as to how the Council manages and controls its financial decision making.
-These FPPR's are routinely reviewed to ensure they are kept up to date with the current financial environment, new financial standards and the ever-changing local authority financial conditions.

-- 3.18 The Councils current budget and Medium Term Financial Strategy set out how the Council will finance the current requirements of services, whilst effectively planning for the delivery of agreed savings and continuing to stabilise and improve the Councils level of reserves.
+These FPPR's are routinely reviewed to ensure they are kept up to date with the current financial environment, new financial standards and the ever-changing local authority financial conditions. - 3.18 The Councils current budget and Medium Term Financial Strategy set out how the Council will finance the current requirements of services, whilst effectively planning for the delivery of agreed savings and continuing to stabilise and improve the Councils level of reserves.
 However, any significant longer-term planning is hindered by Governments reluctance to provide a financial settlement that is greater than a year ahead. - 3.19 The Councils capital programme planning and investment levels are directly linked into the revenue budget planning to ensure that any new use of corporate resources is affordable over the longer term, in terms of financing borrowing and major repairs provision charges.
 Whilst the Council does annually review and make additions to the capital programme, typically with new use of corporate resources, the Council actively looks to maximise its access to and use of, government grant funding and other external contributions.
 The links between the revenue budget and capital programme are tightly controlled to ensure that the Council sets a Treasury Management Strategy that is both prudent and compliant with the prudential code for capital financial. - 3.20 The Council sets an annual budget through Cabinet and Council which is then monitored closely during the course of the financial year.
-The Councils Senior Leadership team receive monthly updates on the financial position with regular updates taken to cabinet throughout the financial year.
+The Councils Strategic Leadership team receive monthly updates on the financial position with regular updates taken to cabinet throughout the financial year.
 This reporting process culminates with a financial outturn report post the end of any financial year, this report sets out how that outturn impacts the future financial planning of the Council, in particular the impact on reserves and delivery of planned savings.

-4 UPDATE ON MATTERS REFERRED TO IN THE ANNUAL GOVERNANCE STATEMENT FOR 2019/20 invaluable as they moved into the pandemic where virtual working had to become the norm.
+4 UPDATE ON MATTERS REFERRED TO IN THE ANNUAL GOVERNANCE STATEMENT FOR 2019/20 operating model for implementation in October 2019 and this was completed.
+The service introduced a virtual platform where teams could discuss and share their key activities - Perform Plus, this proved invaluable as they moved into the pandemic where virtual working had to become the norm.
 However, the embedding of the new operating model was hampered to a degree due to the focus on response to the pandemic but key principles were still introduced.